Seven Waves Away: Plot

-The luxury liner SS Crescent Star sinks in seven minutes after striking a derelict mine in the middle of the Atlantic Ocean, taking with her nearly all of the 1,156 people on board.
-Twenty-seven of the survivors converge on a single lifeboat designed to accommodate only nine.
+After striking a derelict mine in the Atlantic Ocean, the luxury liner SS Crescent Star sinks in seven minutes, taking with her nearly all of the 1,156 people on board.
+Twenty-seven of the survivors and a dog converge in a single lifeboat designed to accommodate only nine people.
 The dying captain passes command to executive officer Alec Holmes.
-Holmes then learns from "Sparks" Clary, the ship's radio operator, that both transmitters were destroyed before a call for help could be sent.
+Holmes then learns from "Sparks" Clary, the ship's radio operator, that both transmitters were destroyed before an SOS signal could be sent.
 When Holmes organizes shifts between the men in the water hanging on the side and those in the boat, Edith Middleton insists on taking a turn in the sea.
 Her lover Mr. Hayden swamps the boat when he fails to listen to instructions, but everyone is brought back aboard.
 Holmes and Mr. McKinley talk about the impossibility of rowing a boat this heavy any distance at all, much less to the nearest land, Africa, 1,500 miles away.

 The mortally injured ship's engineer, Frank Kelly, warns Holmes that he must "evict some of the tenants" if anyone is to survive – "anyone who can't pay the rent, like me".
 Holmes is horrified and rejects the idea.
 "I thought you had guts enough to save half of them, instead of losing them all," Kelly replies.
 Later in the night, Cookie thinks he sees light on the water.
 They fire a flare, but there is no response.
 The passengers talk revealingly about themselves and why they were on the cruise.
-Mr. Wilson, in the water, is found to be dead.
+Mr. Wilson, in the water, is found to have died.

 With a major storm approaching, Kelly tells Holmes' girlfriend, nurse Julie, "be kind to him when it happens."
 Kelly struggles to his feet, points to the dying and the sick aboard and calls on Holmes to save those he can, then sacrifices himself by jumping overboard.
 Holmes tries to save him, but he goes under.

 As the gale worsens, Holmes eventually decides to take responsibility for choosing.
 And it will not be "women and children first".
 Some people are already dying of their injuries.
 When he orders officer Will McKinley to slip the first of these, an unconscious woman, Mrs. Spencer, over the side, McKinley protests and then goes overboard to receive her in his arms.